How your child communicates is really important for their life, including school, jobs, and friendships.

 They are there to help and support your child and work together in partnership with families to develop an action plan using the WellComm toolkit.

-If your child does not attend a setting, or you have any concerns about your child’s speech, language, and communication development, you can also speak to the Right Start Team at your local children's centre:
+If your child does not attend a setting, or you have any concerns about your child’s speech, language, and communication development, you can also speak to the Right Start Team at one of your local Family Hubs or Children's Centres:

 Primary school